munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="dead">

-Though there are certainly dead ends, sad little cul-de-sacs of CS papers with zero citations and now-forgotten optimizations that only made sense when memory was measured in individual bytes.
+There are certainly dead ends, sad little cul-de-sacs of CS papers with zero citations and now-forgotten optimizations that only made sense when memory was measured in individual bytes.

 </aside>